 Primary biliary cholangitis (PBC) is not to be confused with primary sclerosing cholangitis (PSC).
 Both conditions cause problems with the bile ducts but PSC mainly affects men and affects a younger age group than PBC.
 This leaflet is about primary biliary cholangitis.
-For information on PSC, see separate leaflet called Primary Sclerosing Cholangitis.

 What are bile and bile ducts?

 Bile is a yellow-green liquid that contains various chemicals and bile salts.
 Bile helps you to digest food, particularly fatty foods.
 It also helps the body to absorb certain vitamins (A, D, E and K) from the food that you eat.

 Bile is made by liver cells.
 Liver cells pass out bile into a network of tubes called bile ducts.
 These join together to form the larger common bile duct.
 Bile is constantly formed and drips down the tiny bile ducts, into the common bile duct.
 It is then stored in the gallbladder, which squeezes it out into the duodenum when you eat food containing fats.

 The gallbladder is a pouch off the common bile duct; it lies under the bottom, front edge of the liver.
 It is a reservoir that stores bile but it also concentrates it.
 The gallbladder squeezes (contracts) when we eat, as the bile is needed to aid digestion.
 This empties the stored bile back into the common bile duct and out into the duodenum.

 The liver is in the upper right part of the tummy (abdomen).
 Its functions include: